Shangda-Yang/MISMCRE/README.md

 This contains the implementation for the examples in the paper "Multi-index sequential Monte Carlo ratio estimators for Bayesian inverse problems" (https://arxiv.org/abs/2203.05351).

+Before carrying on the test, please take a look in the documentation.m files for each example.

 ### Reference：

 For 1D example, MLSMC codes are structured based on the MLMC work by Prof. Mike Giles (http://people.maths.ox.ac.uk/~gilesm/mlmc/#MATLAB).